-The Treehotel is one of the most unique design-led hotels you will ever stay in; a choice of a tree house ranging from a Bird's Nest to a UFO.
-Set in the stunning wilds of northern Sweden, it is a perfect destination for winter fun or summer adventures.
+The Treehotel is one of the most unique design-led hotels you will ever stay in; a choice of a treehouse ranging from a Bird's Nest to a UFO.
+Set in the stunning wilds of Swedish Lapland, it is a perfect destination for winter fun or summer adventures.

 There are simply few hotels that can match the Treehotel's concept; to create a retreat that combines the chance to explore the unrivalled beauty of northern Sweden with rooms that are utterly unmatched in the terms of their ambitious design.